theruler/THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor/README.md

 # THE_MANAGER-BUNDESLIGA_MANAGER-EXE-Editor
-EXE strings translation for Bundesliga Manager professionale and his THE MANAGER italian variant coded in Python (entry point: main.py).
+EXE strings translation for Bundesliga Manager professional and THE MANAGER italian variant, coded in Python (entry point: main.py).

 Warning:
 The editor is sill in BETA STAGE, use at your own risk.
 Make backups!